-This privacy notice supplements our general privacy notice by giving you information about how we collect and process the personal data we obtain from you when you apply for work with us.
+This privacy notice supplements our general privacy notice by giving you information about how we collect and process the personal data we obtain from you when you apply to join us.
 It’s not intended to override our general privacy notice.

 Five AI Limited is the controller of any personal data we collect and is responsible for any use we make of that personal data (referred to as, “we”, “us” or “our” in this privacy notice).

-- Postal address: FAO General Counsel, Suite G4, Bristol & Exeter House, Lower Approach Road, Temple Meads, Bristol, England, BS1 6QS
+FAO General Counsel, Five AI Limited, Suite G4, Bristol & Exeter House, Lower Approach Road, Temple Meads, Bristol, England, BS1 6QS

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk

 ).
 We’d appreciate the chance to deal with your concerns before you approach the ICO, so please consider contacting us first.

 This privacy notice was updated on 4 March 2021

 and historic versions can be obtained by contacting us.